Charged in a harassment case?

-Harassment is defined according to different punishment levels.
+Different punishment levels provide harassment definitions.
 The offense, and those penalties, along with definitions are found in section 947.013 of the Wisconsin Statutes.

 The offense is a Class B forfeiture if, with intent to harass or intimidate another person, does any of the following:

-Harassment is a Class A misdemeanor if the Class B forfeiture offense is committed in the following circumstances:
+Harassment is a Class A misdemeanor if the Class B forfeiture offense if any of the following occur: